Hop til indhold

 Externally managed index funds

-Index funds are funds where the aim is to create a return corresponding to the market return, measured by a market index.
+Index funds are funds the aim of which is to generate a return corresponding to the market return, measured by a market index.
 In other words, the underlying investments in the fund follow the investments included in the index.
 The costs of index funds will typically be lower than the costs of actively managed funds, and you can usually recognize these funds by the word ‘index’ or ‘ETF’ in the fund names.

-At You Invest, you can invest in a number of externally managed index funds (iShares) from BlackRock.
-You can read more about them below.
+At You Invest, you can invest in a number of externally managed index funds.

 Alternative funds